THINKING OF INTEGRATING POPUPS ON YOUR WEBSITE? READ THIS FIRST….

 These sudden yet unwelcome blurb asking if you need any help, to subscribe or to download an eBook disrupts your reading and annoys the hell out of you.

-Why does those businesses think of using such popups on their websites?
+Why do those businesses think of using such popups on their websites?

 Is there any useful purpose or effectiveness to a popup from the customers prospective?